azeem59/MDFlakerForPaperUpdated/README.md

       --n: project under test name on github
       --l: opptional, build history in the past [NumberOfDays] days (for example, 180, 365) you want to get from Travis CI, default:0, get all the build history

-For example, in the URL: https://github.com/explosion/spaCy, the project owner is "explosion", the project name is "spaCy" and local path could be where you cloned the project.
+For example, in the URL: https://github.com/apache/incubator-superset, the project owner is "apache", the project name is "incubator-superset" and local path could be where you cloned the project.

 Note: use "python initialize.py --help" to get details of this command

 #### 2.3.2 Init from Json file

-NOTE[if the repo is uipdated we should run this command again]
       command: python initialize.py --i init_json --p [project_under_test_path] --j [json_file_path]

       --p: project under test local path